ericdmoore/vfile-effects/README.md

 ### Quickly: What is it?

-`remark-mermaid-plugin-inline` is a plugin that generates charts from an easily understood text-syntax for generating SVG charts.
+`remark-mermaid-plugin-inline` is a unified plugin that generates svg charts from an easily understood text based syntax.

 Yes, one already exists, but I was hoping for a little more functionality. plus, I wished that it did not assume it could just drop commands on the shell.

 ### NOTES: